NUJ condemns latest death threat against NI journalists

 "Threats such as these cannot be tolerated.
 Journalists in Northern Ireland have a proud record of refusing to be intimidated by such threats but they should not be subject to them in the first place.
 The NUJ calls on those responsible for the threats to withdraw them immediately and to issue a public statement to that effect."

-Bob Miller, NEC member and Belfast branch chair said:
+Bob Miller, NEC member and Belfast and District branch chair, said:

 "The naked threat of violence by paramilitaries, whatever their background, against members of this union is to be deplored.
 We ask those responsible for issuing threats against journalists working in Northern Ireland to withdraw them immediately and we call on their public representatives to issue a statement to that effect."